Nitrojade/Zatoga-Lite/README.md

   * Super Mario
 * Playing an entire collection of more advanced online games which have been proxied

+-> Zatoga Lite is a snapshot of the Zatoga website as it was at the end of 2021.

 ### Hosting:
 * **Fast (recommended): https://lite.zatoga.net